-Does the tribal code already contain laws concerning victims' rights?
+Does t he tribal code already contain laws concerning victims' rights?

+- Yes (If yes, write the citation here)

+- No

-If the laws exist, discuss whether the laws are working well to protect victims.
-If the laws are working well, you may not need to work on this section.
+aws exist, discuss whether the laws are working well to protect victims.
+It was are working well, you may not need to work on this section.

-Check the various "rights" that victims of crime/victims of domestic violence should have in your criminal justice system.
-Add rights that you do not see included, such as traditional rights that may be unique to your community.
+should the various "rights" that victims of crime/victims of domestic violence have in your criminal justice system.
+Add rights that you do not see ed, such as traditional rights that may be unique to your community.

-- □ Be present during criminal proceedings
+Be present during criminal proceedings

-- \Box Be heard in proceedings
+Be heard in proceedings

-- $\hfill\square$ Protection from the accused and safety
+Protection from the accused and safety

-- \Box Notice of proceedings, conviction, sentence, release, and escape
+Notice of proceedings, conviction, sentence, release, and escape

-- □ Privacy
+Privacy

-- □ Restitution (either monetary or traditional forms)
+Restitution (either monetary or traditional forms)

-- \Box Speedy trial
+Speedy trial

-- \Box Compensation
+Compensation

-- $\hfill\square$ Confer with prosecution and offer input
+Confer with prosecution and offer input